 Every day ke payday for Daily Lotto players | News24

-The jackpot prize in Tuesday’s Daily Lotto draw rolled right down to the following stage with 319 gamers successful R1 878 by matching 4 numbers.
+The jackpot prize in Wednesday’s Daily Lotto draw rolled right down to the subsequent stage with 242 gamers successful R2 226 by matching 4 numbers.

 Here are the outcomes for the draw:

-In case you missed it, listed here are the successful Lotto and Lotto Plus numbers from the Saturday, 22 January, draw:
+In case you missed it, listed below are the successful Lotto and Lotto Plus numbers from the Wednesday, 26 January, draw:

-Download the News24 app by way of the Play or iTunes App shops and get a free alert moments after every Lotto draw with the successful numbers.
+Download the News24 app through the Play or iTunes App shops and get a free alert moments after every Lotto draw with the successful numbers.

 Tap here to download the News24 Android App or here to download the News24 Apple App.

-*Please be aware that the knowledge supplied herein is third occasion info.
+*Please be aware that the data offered herein is third social gathering info.

-Whilst each effort is expended to make sure that the knowledge supplied is true and correct, we aren’t answerable for errors, omissions or any loss which a person might expertise.
-See the National Lottery Terms and situations here.
+Whilst each effort is expended to make sure that the data offered is true and correct, we’re not accountable for errors, omissions or any loss which a person could expertise.
+See the National Lottery Terms and circumstances here.

-We dwell in a world the place details and fiction get blurred
+We reside in a world the place details and fiction get blurred

 a world of in-depth analyses, investigative journalism,